leonduncan95-ops/Cyber-Portfolio/projects/wireshark-traffic-lab/README.md

 ## Privacy note
 I didn’t upload the full `.pcapng` file because packet captures can include private info.
 Screenshots are enough to show what I did without exposing sensitive data.

----

-## If I do this again (next time)
-- Capture for a shorter time (like 1–2 minutes) so it’s easier to review
-- Generate traffic on purpose (visit one site + run one ping) so it’s cleaner
-- Try a second lab focused on something specific (like DNS only or HTTP only)